 - Houseplants increase the efficiency of a workplace

-- Houseplants reduce the number of sick days of employees by
+- Houseplants reduce employee sick days through

 - Houseplants improve indoor air quality